The Voice (Russian TV series) season 1: Live shows

-Week 1: Quarterfinal (14 December)
+Week 1: Quarterfinal

-The Top 12 performed on Friday, 14 December 2012.
 The one artist with the fewest votes from the each team left the competition by the end of the night.

-Week 2: Semifinal (21 December)
+Week 2: Semifinal

-The Top 8 performed on Friday, 21 December 2012.
 The one artist with the fewest votes from the each team left the competition.

-Week 3: Final (29 December)
+Week 3: Final

-The Top 4 performed on Friday, 29 December 2012.
-This week, the four finalists performed one solo cover songs and two duets with star and with their coach.
+The Top 4 performed on December 29, 2012.
+The artist with the highest percentage of votes will be declared as the winner.